-Yet, above all else, this is a part of the world largely untouched by mass tourism, meaning that at the right time of year, you will have Lastres virtually to yourself.
-It is simply one of Spain’s last great unknown treasures and a must-visit destination for any lover of great food, diverse scenery and the warmest hospitality you will find anywhere – Bienvenidos a Lastres!
+Yet, above all else, this is a part of the world largely untouched by mass tourism, meaning that you will have Lastres virtually to yourself at the right time of year.
+It is simply one of Spain’s last great unknown treasures and a must-visit destination for any lover of great food, diverse scenery, and the warmest hospitality you will find anywhere – Bienvenidos a Lastres!

 Gastronomy and Wine

 Asturias, like most Spanish regions, takes food and drink very seriously indeed.
 Several of Spain’s top Michelin restaurants are to be found in the area, venues which make full use of the abundant fresh fish and seafood to be found in the Atlantic.

 Yet, at its heart, traditional “cocina asturiana” is defined by its heartiness and honesty, rather than technical wizardry.
 The “fabada” stew – a mixture of big white beans and smoked meats and sausage – is a testament to that fact.
 Deep-fried monkfish, “empanada” (a savory pastry filled with tuna or cod), and a surfeit of delicious local cheeses are just some of the gastronomic treats in store.
 Indeed, cheese is a huge deal in this part of the world – from the Asturian, Mountains come the exquisite and pungent blue Cabrales and Picon, while Los Beyos and Gramoneu have to be tasted to be believed.